-Consultations & home visits...
+Consultations and home visits...

 - → There is a designated doctor available to deal with urgent patient enquires, clinical queries and calls from other health professionals.
-This may be in my practice or provided by a central service in the evenings. - The people I consult with today will already have been through a triage process or online. will already have been through a triage process or online assessment, the details of which are available to me in the clinical record.
-My consultations are a mix of surgery visits, telephone calls and e-consultations. - → The allied health professionals who manage the routine care of my housebound patients and nursing or care home residents are a critical part of my practice team.
-My home visits are now limited to providing end of life care and responding to requests from clinical colleagues. - → Acute home visiting is now managed on a locality basis and the GP working in that service can view medical records with patient consent and update directly into the record.
+This may be in my practice or provided by a central service in the evenings. - → The people I consult with today will already have been through a triage process or online assessment, the details of which are available to me in the clinical record.
+My consultations are a mix of surgery visits, telephone calls and online consultations. - → The health professionals who manage the routine care of my housebound patients and nursing or care home residents are a critical part of my practice team.
+My home visits are now focused on providing end of life care and responding to requests from clinical colleagues.

+→ Acute home visiting is now managed on a locality basis and the GP working in that service can view medical records with patient consent and update directly into the record.
 I am alerted to any follow up actions requiring attention.